-Digital signage is transforming the landscape in restaurants for various reasons – it offers restaurant owners many benefits from keeping menu items up-to-date to saving on costs.
+Digital signage is transforming the landscape in restaurants for various reasons.
+And it offers restaurant owners many benefits, from keeping menu items up-to-date to saving on costs.

-It also decreases the perception of the time diners have to wait and give the impression of faster restaurant lines.
-Instead of diners staring at their cell phones while waiting for coffee, digital signage could be used to show them where the coffee beans come from and what makes a particular roast special.
+It also decreases the perception of the time diners have to wait and gives the impression of faster restaurant lines.
+Instead of diners staring at their cell phones while waiting for coffee, restaurants could use digital signage.
+So they can show customers where the coffee beans come from and what makes a particular roast special.

-If the restaurant supports local farmers, diners could be told a good story about how local produce is grown.
+If the restaurant supports local farmers, restaurant owners could tell diners a good story about how local produce is grown.
 They won’t even notice they’ve been waiting for their drinks for more than ten minutes.
 Restaurants could also show testimonials from their social media networks.

 “Intelligent” digital menu boards

-Both cross-selling and upselling can be improved by using good digital menu board design.
-Customers can be persuaded to go for more expensive items on the menu or buy a totally different promotional item.
+Digital menu boards can improve both cross-selling and upselling by using a good digital menu board design.
+You can persuade customers to go for more expensive items on the menu or buy a totally different promotional item.

 With digital menu boards, restaurants can always show up-to-date information.
-In an instant, they can hide items that are out of stock, show promotional content and even switch featured items according to the time of day.
+In an instant, they can hide items out of stock, and show promotional content.
+Furthermore, they can even switch featured items according to the time of day.

 Dynamic content such as rotating images and a countdown function are good ways to build anticipation.
-Just as patrons in a casino are always anticipating a win, restaurant owners could build anticipation for the introduction of new menu items, etc. They could show specials for higher-margin products, such as desserts, while people are dining.
+Just as patrons in a casino are always anticipating a win, restaurant owners could build anticipation to introduce new menu items, etc. They could show specials for higher-margin products, such as desserts, while people are dining.

-Restaurants need to make use of sensory cues to behavior to provide their diners with an experience that delights and surprises them.
+Restaurants need to use sensory cues to behavior to provide their diners with an experience that delights and surprises them.
 What restaurants can learn from casinos is that they do not leave anything up to chance in their efforts to keep players spending money and returning time after time.
-Using digital signage can help restaurants to influence customer behavior in a similar way, making them more inclined to forget about the budget and try that enticing new menu item.
-It offers a flexibility that isn’t available with other forms of marketing.
+Using digital signage can help restaurants to influence customer behavior similarly.
+For example, making them more inclined to forget about the budget and try that enticing new menu item.
+It offers flexibility that isn’t available with other forms of marketing.